Towards Streaming Perception: Benchmark Details

 \pbf{Simulation for non-existent hardware/algorithm}

 Through simulation, our evaluation protocol does not directly depend on hardware, but on a collection of runtime distributions for different modules (known as a {\em runtime profile}).
 One thus has the freedom to alter the distributions.
-For example, a simple manipulation is to scale runtime samples by a constant and this can model if an algorithm runs certain times faster or slower.
-In \ifstandalonesupplement Table 3 (main text), \else Table~\ref{tab:track}, \fi we have shown the performance for a non-existent tracker that runs twice faster while maintains the same level of accuracy.
-Here, we show that we can even estimate the performance on non-existent hardware: assuming that we are given only a Geforce GTX 1080 Ti GPU, our goal is to estimate the performance on a Tesla V100 GPU.
-We find that Tesla V100 makes our detectors run 16\% faster, and then we can scale all the runtime samples obtained on 1080 Ti accordingly.
-For Mask R-CNN R50 @ s0.5, the simulation reports back 12.652 in AP while a real run on Tesla V100 reports back 12.645, showing that the simulation is accurate enough for our purpose of evaluation.
+For example, we can simulate a faster algorithm simply by scaling down the runtime profile. \ifstandalonesupplement Table 3 (main text), \else Table~\ref{tab:track}, \fi uses simulation to evaluate the streaming performance of a non-existent tracker that runs twice as fast as the actual implementation on-hand.
+The reduced runtime could have arisen from better hardware; one can run the benchmark on a Geforce GTX 1080 Ti GPU and simulate the performance on a Tesla V100 GPU.
+We find that Tesla V100 makes our detectors run 16\% faster, implying we can scale runtime profiles accordingly.
+For example, Mask R-CNN R50 @ s0.5 produces a simulated-streaming AP of 12.652 while the real-streaming AP (on a V100) is 12.645, suggesting that effectivness of simulated benchmarking.

 \pbf{Infinite GPUs}